Space-Efficient Manifest Contracts: Related work

 \Citet{Dimoulas13options} introduce \textit{option contracts}, which offer a programmatic way of turning off contract checking, as well as a controlled way to ``pass the buck'', handing off contracts from component to component.
 Option contracts address time efficiency, not space efficiency. \Citet{Findler08immutable} studied space and time efficiency for datatype contracts, as did \citet{Koukoutos14data}.

-PLT Racket contracts have a mild form of space efficiency: the \texttt{tail-marks-match?} predicate\footnote{From \texttt{racket/collects/racket/contract/private/arrow.rkt}.} checks for exact duplicate contracts at tail positions.
+Racket contracts have a mild form of space efficiency: the \texttt{tail-marks-match?} predicate\footnote{From \texttt{racket/collects/racket/contract/private/arrow.rkt}.} checks for exact duplicate contracts and blame at tail positions.
 The redundancy it detects seems to rely on pointer equality.
-Since PLT Racket contracts are (a) module-oriented ``macro'' contracts, and (b) first class, this optimization is somewhat unpredictable---and limited compared with our \ifpopl eidetic calculus\else heedful and eidetic calculi\fi.
+Since Racket contracts are (a) module-oriented ``macro'' contracts and (b) first class, this optimization is somewhat unpredictable---and limited compared with our \ifpopl eidetic calculus\else heedful and eidetic calculi\fi, which can handle differing contracts and blame labels.

 {\iffull \finishlater{ From Robby: FWIW, the main reason we avoid this problem is that contracts are not generally enforced on recursive calls, due to the way we set up boundaries, it is possible to put a contract inside a recursive knot using higher-order functions or by using a low-level contract operator.